2000 - 2019

 - The Board of Commissioner's voted to fill the vacant District #3 seat with local businessman, Allan Erickson.
 Erickson will serve out the remainder of former Commissioner Bob Bagaason's term (through December 2019.)

 - The Port invited the public for an open-house tour of the Long-Bell "White House" ahead of a planned $2.1 million renovation.
-The Port intends to move its administrative office to the historic building by the end of 2019.
+The Port intends to move its administrative office to the historic building by the first quarter of 2020.